axelitus/cmmi_l2-up-project/README.md

-# CMMI L2 + UP Development Project Folder
+# Project Folder Structure

-This is a template for a development project's working folder that follows the CMMI Level 2 best practices using the Unified Process model framework.
-This includes the basic folder structure to organize the project's generated documents and the templates of said documents that should be used throughout the whole process.
+This is a template for a project's folder to standardize the process and ease the project management.
+It's based on a software development process but it can be used by any kind of project.
+The folder includes the basic folder structure to organize the project's generated documents and the templates of said documents that should be used throughout the whole process.

-Esta es una plantilla para el directorio de trabajo de un proyecto de desarrollo que sigue las mejores prácticas de CMMI Nivel 2 utilizando el marco de trabajo del modelo del Proceso Unificado.
-Esto incluye la estructura básica del directorio para organizar los documentos generados del proyecto y las plantillas de dichos documentos que deben utilizarse a lo largo de todo el proceso.
+Esta es una plantilla para la carpeta de un proyecto para estandarizar el proceso y facilitar la gestión del proyectos.
+Se basa en un proceso de desarrollo de software, pero puede ser utilizado por cualquier tipo de proyecto.
+La carpeta incluye la estructura básica de carpetas para organizar los documentos generados del proyecto y las plantillas de dichos documentos que se deben utilizar durante todo el proceso.

 ## General Information / Información General